 Welcome to the Takatori Lab!

-Our objective is to understand and engineer soft materials with unusual physical properties.
+Our objective is to understand and engineer soft materials with unusual physical properties and interfaces.

 We combine theoretical fluid dynamics, nonequilibrium statistical physics, and bottom-up experiments.

-Controlling colloidal self-assembly and emergent phenomena by modulating the interfacial surface dynamics, inspired by the unique physical properties of plasma membranes.
+Controlling colloidal self-assembly and suspension rheology by modulating the interfacial dynamics, inspired by the unique physical properties of membranes.

 Predicting growth and mechanics of viscoelastic monolayers with theories and experiments that incorporate self-propulsive activity, elastic bending, and glassy dynamics.